xli562/Robinson-Engineering-Academic-Guide/contents/Course structure/IIA.md

   #### Coursework

-  - Either a lab of a Business module report.
+  - Either a lab or a Business module report.
   - Available from each 3rd year module.
 Do them all, best 8 gets selected.
 Do them as early as possible.
   - 8 x 5 marks.

   #### Exams

-  - 2 to 3 weeks at the start of Easter.
+  - 2 to 3 weeks at the very start of Easter.
   - 1.5h per module.
 (3h for double modules)
   - 10 x 60 marks.

-  #### Projects

-  - After Tripos in Easter.
-  - Approx. 80 hours per project, mostly running in parallel.
-  - At least 1 group project.
-  - 2 x 80 marks.

 ### Extension Activities (ExAs)

 - Up to 12 hours in lab, around 16 hours in total.
 - 1 x 20 marks, standard credit.
+- Book the ExA as soon as slots become bookable in the [booking sheet]((http://to.eng.cam.ac.uk/teaching/apps/cuedle/listofbookingsheets.php)).

 ### General rules of thumb